tulipoaaaaa/codex_try/CorpusBuilderApp/Audit_reports/First Audit/audit_report_plan.md

-# CryptoFinance Corpus Builder v3 - Comprehensive Audit Report & Action Plan
+# Crypto Corpus Builder v3 - Comprehensive Audit Report & Action Plan

 ## 1. Executive Summary

-This report summarizes a full audit of the CryptoFinance Corpus Builder v3 codebase, documentation, and configuration.
+This report summarizes a full audit of the Crypto Corpus Builder v3 codebase, documentation, and configuration.
 The application demonstrates advanced technical capabilities and a modular architecture, but several critical security, quality, and testing issues must be addressed before production deployment.
 This document details each finding, assesses its true impact, and provides a clear, actionable plan for remediation. **No changes are implemented—approval is required for all recommendations.**

 ---